System Design Space

 Read the analysis

-Reasons to share data
+Reasons to split data

 Analysis

-Distributed Transactions
+Distributed transactions

-Analysis of distributed transactions and sagas
+Analysis of distributed transactions and the Saga pattern

 Read the analysis

-Orchestration Saga
+Saga orchestration

-Coupling to orchestrator
+Coupling to the orchestrator grows.

-Choreography Saga
+Saga choreography

-+No central point of failure
++There is no central point of failure.

 Analysis